Development and Beta Testing of “TSTWKT”, Introduction:

 Back in the Fall of 2004, I attended USA Cycling’s Coaches Summit where I had the pleasure of seeing Dr. Andy Coggan, Ph.D present on training with power.
 I had seen Andy present before but during his talk he began to present on a impulse-response model he was working on.

 At the end of Andy’s talk, I asked how I could use the model and a few hours later a complicated spreadsheet showed up in my inbox.
 I scratched my head and poured over it.
 A week later I joined a group of 12 or so athletes, coaches and sports scientists as beta testers for this 3rd generation power-based impulse-response model.

 The following month in July I gave PEZCyclingNews the first look at the model in an article entitled “Finding Form: A Power-Based Performance Model“.
-At the time, the model was not available to the public and rather than try to tiptoe around what it was and how it worked, I decided to hype the model a tad while describing the broader purpose – – how to use the model to manage your training load (CTL or chronic training load) to achieve a peak performance (TSB or training stress balance) – and my CO State Time Trial Performance.
+At the time, the model was not available to the public and rather than try to tiptoe around what it was and how it worked, I decided to hype the model a tad while describing the broader purpose – how to use it to manage your training load (CTL or chronic training load) to achieve a peak performance (TSB or training stress balance) – and how it led to my successful performance at the CO State Time Trials that year.

 Also during this time, I was reading Daniel Coyle’s “Lance Armstrong’s War“.
 Since I was a time trial enthusiast, I liked the way Armstrong called his F One equipment “The Shit that Will Kill Them”.